 Thus understood, “English spirituality” is one of the several dozen historical “schools,” or corporate patterns, of Christian life.
 Its longer name is “the English School of Catholic spirituality.”
 It cannot be divorced from its British upbringing, any more than Our Lord Jesus can be seen apart from the Jewish culture of his day.
 A biological analogy may be useful, for just as the term “vine” actually means several dozen different varieties or strains, each that flourish according to conditions of environment and climate, yet because of diversity can all be seen to exhibit irreducible features of “vine-ness,” so is it with the holy Catholic Church of Christ and its varieties and strains.
 Christianity is an incarnational religion, yet amid variety always points to the Cross.
 The life and health of any school of spirituality can come only from Jesus Christ and its obedient faithfulness to Him, and English spirituality is no different.

 Martin Thornton’s book English Spirituality: An Outline of Ascetical Theology According to the English Pastoral Tradition is a primary text used in the Ascetical and Pastoral Theology courses taught at Nashotah House and highly recommended, but Thornton would insist it be supplemented by contemporary resources.
-A work of deep erudition and pastoral wisdom, the book captures the scope and theological depth of the full Anglican heritage with its full quota of saints and doctors, and invites its rediscovery as a living spiritual tradition.
+A work of deep erudition and pastoral wisdom, the book captures the scope and theological depth of the full Anglican patrimony with its full quota of saints and doctors, and invites its rediscovery as a living spiritual tradition.

 [Icon by the hand of Monica Thornton.
 The above meditation is my contribution to the Lent 2015 issue of The Missioner, the news magazine published by Nashotah House Theological Seminary.
 A sample chapter from English Spirituality can be read by clicking here.]